 (Amended 11-19-18) - 2.
 Open Space: There shall be an open space or yard area equal to at least fifteen percent of the parcel's total area.
 This area shall be unpaved and may be landscaped or left natural, with the balance being trees, shrubs and grass suitable for the site.
 This area shall not be built upon but may include a play area. - 3.
 Parking: At least one and one-half off-street parking spaces shall be provided for each dwelling unit plus one additional visitor parking space for every two dwelling units. - 4.
-There shall be Town water and sewer available in the street on which the Multifamily Dwelling or Apartment House or Multifamily Development has its frontage and said water and sewer lines shall have sufficient capacity to accommodate the project. - 5.
-A Multifamily Dwelling or Apartment House shall not contain more than twelve dwelling units per building.
+There shall be Town water and sewer available in the street on which the Multi-Family Development or Multi-Family Development has its frontage and said water and sewer lines shall have sufficient capacity to accommodate the project.

+(Amended 11-18-19) - 5.
+A Multi-Family Building or Apartment Building shall not contain more than twelve dwelling units per building.

-(Amended 11-19-18) - 6.
-Any Multifamily Development shall not exceed forty dwelling units. - 7.
-Historic Properties Any property proposed for a Multifamily Dwelling or Apartment House, and/or a Multifamily Development pursuant to this sub-section which includes a building that is 75 years of age or older shall be reviewed by the Medway Historical Commission to determine if it is an "historically significant building" in accordance with the criteria specified in Medway General Bylaws Article 17 Historical Properties.
-If so determined, the property shall comply with the following additional requirements: - a.
-A historically significant building shall be not demolished unless: - 1) The Building Commissioner has determined that it is unused, uninhabited or abandoned, and open to the weather; or - 2) The Board of Selectmen or the Board of Health has determined it to be a nuisance or dangerous pursuant to applicable state laws and/or the State Building Code; - b.
-Renovation of a historically significant building shall be completed in a manner that preserves and/or enhances the building's historic exterior architecture and features;
+(Amended 11-19-18 and 11-18-19) - 6.
+Any Multi-Family Development shall not exceed forty dwelling units. - 7.
+Historic Properties Any property proposed for a Multi-Family Building and/or Apartment Building and/or a Multi-Family Development pursuant to this sub-section which includes a building that is 75 years of age or older shall be reviewed by the Medway Historical Commission to determine if it is an "historically significant building" and if it is a "preferably -preserved historically significant building" in accordance with the criteria specified in Medway General Bylaws Article 17 Historical Properties.
+If so determined to be a preferably-preserved historically significant building, the property shall comply with the following additional requirements for a special permit pursuant to this sub-section. - a.
+A preferably preserved historically significant building shall be not demolished unless:

-c.
-The project may include new construction which shall be designed to be consistent with the historic nature of the property, its primary building, and the surrounding neighborhood including buildings which characterize historic homes, carriage houses, barns, sheds, garages, agricultural buildings, other similar out buildings, and historic forms of house additions traditionally undertaken in the neighborhood.
+- 1) The Building Commissioner has determined that it is unused, uninhabited or abandoned, and open to the weather; or - 2) The Board of Selectmen or the Board of Health has determined it to be a nuisance or dangerous pursuant to applicable state laws and/or the State Building Code; - b.
+Renovation of a historically significant building shall be completed in a manner that preserves and/or enhances the building's historic exterior architecture and features; - c.
+The project may include new construction which shall be designed to be consistent with the historic nature of the property, its primary building, and the surrounding neighborhood including buildings which characterize historic homes, carriage houses, barns, sheds, garages, agricultural buildings, other similar out buildings, and historic forms of house additions traditionally undertaken in the neighborhood. - d.
+Any property proposed for a Multi-Family Building and/or a Multi-Family Development and/or an Apartment Building pursuant to this sub-section which had a building that was 75 years of age or older located on it, which building has been demolished, shall not be eligible to apply for a Multi-Family Building or Multi-Family Development or Apartment Building special permit until at least three years after the date that the demolition of said building was completed.

-(Item 7 added 11-19-18)
+(Item 7 added 11-19-18 and amended 11-18-19)

-- F. Rules and Regulations: The Planning and Economic Development Board shall adopt Multifamily Housing Rules and Regulations which shall include application submittal requirements, public hearing and review procedures, and site development and design standards including but not limited to landscaping, buffering, lighting, building style, pedestrian access, off-street parking, utilities, and waste disposal.
-Such Multifamily Rules and Regulations shall be filed with the Town Clerk
+- F. Rules and Regulations: The Planning and Economic Development Board shall adopt Multi-Family Housing Rules and Regulations which shall include application submittal requirements, public hearing and review procedures, and site development and design standards including but not limited to landscaping, buffering, lighting, building style, pedestrian access, off-street parking, utilities, and waste disposal.
+Such Multi-Family Housing Rules and Regulations shall be filed with the Town Clerk